AvanzaBank/astrix/README.md

 One of the main responsibilities for Astrix is service binding, which is done in three steps:

 1. Astrix discovers a provider of a given service, typically using the service-registry
 2. Astrix uses information retrieved from discovery to decide what mechanism to use to bind to the given service provider.
-In Astrix that binding mechanism is called `ServiceComponent`
+In Astrix that binding mechanism is called `AstrixServiceComponent`
-3. Astrix uses the ServiceComponent to bind to the given provider
+3. Astrix uses the AstrixServiceComponent to bind to the given provider

 It's also possible to locate providers without using the service-registry, for instance using configuration.
 The service-registry itself is located using the configuration mechanism.